 Garlic has a lot of healing properties.
 You can consume some garlic cloves, or you can grind them down and apply the paste to your affected tooth.
 The garlic may help reduce pain and swelling.
 You should, however, brush your teeth and remove the garlic before seeing the dentist.

 Tip #5 Visit your Emergency Dentist | Dentist Open Near Me

-Once you’ve managed the toothache, it’s time to visit the emergency dentist.
-You can also call your dentist and discuss your symptoms.
+Once you’ve managed the toothache, it’s time to visit the emergency dentist office near me.
+You can also call your dentist near me and discuss your symptoms.
 Your dentist will let you know if the situation is an emergency and when you should come over.
 In some cases, the dentist may ask you to come over for emergency dental care immediately.
 In other cases, the dentist may ask you to return later.

 How to treat pain under the bridge of my tooth?

 You may experience pain under the bridge of your tooth for several reasons.
 The most common reason for toothache under the bridge is that the bridge may be applying pressure on the tooth, leading to severe pain.
 You may also suffer tooth pain if the bite on the tooth is too high.
 Furthermore, nighttime bruxism can also lead to toothaches.
 If you’re suffering from toothaches under your bridge, you should consult your dentist.
 They may examine your bridge and teeth to determine if some alterations have to be made.

 How long can a tooth abscess wait for treatment?